Christian-Roedlach/ILPCR/README.md

 # 3 Datasets

 The Manually Pre-Processed 3D model Datasets of Scene A and Scene B are located in ./files.
-Additionally, sample files of file lists and feature descritors are located in the corresponding sub-directories.
+Additionally, sample files of file lists and feature descriptors are located in the corresponding sub-directories.

 # 4 Program Descriptions